nng555/nng555.github.io/_posts/2023-03-10-race_teacher.md

 *Hover or click on a token generated from the LLM to view the in-context datamodel weights for the prompt tokens.*

-In this example we consider a QA task.
+Here we consider a QA example from the RACE dataset.
+Notice the negative datamodel weights for "his" in "his/her", indicating that the presence of the male pronoun **decreases** the probability of generating the correct answer of "C. teacher", even though it does not refer to the author and is irrelevant to the task.

 <hr>